openfed/AccessibilityCheck/README.markdown

 - It also comes with a pop-up auditor interface, accessible via a bookmarklet, letting you browse through messages emitted from one of the defined standards.
   Where possible, the auditor also points you to the HTML element causing the problem.
-- It can also be run on the command line with the assistance of a headless browser app.
+- It can also be run from the command line with the assistance of a headless browser app.
-- Using as a Node.js module, installed with npm: `npm i --save html_codesniffer`
+- Used as a Node.js module, installed with npm: `npm i --save html_codesniffer`

 ### Licence